 - Place the tick in a plastic bag or other sealed container.

-- Clean the area of the bite with warm water and soap.
+- Clean the area of the bite with rubbing alcohol or warm water and soap.

 Once the tick is off your child, call their doctor and tell them what happened.
 They may want to see your child, or they may have instructions for follow-up care that they can give you over the phone.